Physical vapor deposition: Decorative applications

 This PVD-colored stainless steel can be used as exterior cladding for buildings and structures, such as the Vessel sculpture in New York City and The Bund in Shanghai.
 It is also used for interior hardware, paneling, and fixtures, and is even used on some consumer electronics, like the Space Gray and Gold finishes of the iPhone and Apple Watch.

 Cutting tools

 PVD is used to enhance the wear resistance of steel cutting tools' surfaces and decrease the risk of adhesion and sticking between tools and a workpiece.
 This includes tools used in metalworking or plastic injection molding.
-The coating is typically a thin ceramic layer less than 4µm that has very high hardness and low friction.
+The coating is typically a thin ceramic layer less than 4 μm that has very high hardness and low friction.
 It is necessary to have high hardness of workpieces to ensure dimensional stability of coating to avoid brittling.
 It is possible to combine PVD with a plasma nitriding treatment of steel to increase the load bearing capacity of the coating.
-Chromium nitride (CrN), titanium nitride (TiN), and Titanium Carbonitride (TiCN) may be used for PVD coating for plastic molding dies.
+Chromium nitride (CrN), titanium nitride (TiN), and titanium carbonitride (TiCN) may be used for PVD coating for plastic molding dies.